What is Psychosis?

-Treatment For First Episode Psychosis
+What is First Episode Psychosis (FEP) Treatment

-The goal of New Journeys is to help people experiencing first episode psychosis get back on track with their life and achieve optimal role functioning at home, school, work, as well as with social and leisure functioning.
+The goal of New Journeys is to help people experiencing first episode psychosis get back on track with their life and achieve optimal role functioning at home, school, work, as well as with their social and leisure functioning.

 Who Do We Serve?